Here are some common mistakes bakers make. Let's fix them.

 As with most cooking methods, there is much more to baking than might initially meet the eye.
 In fact, of all the cooking techniques out there, this is the one I have the most difficulty with.

 To me, baking is more left-brained because precise measurements and cooking times are required for optimal results.
-Too much of this or too little of that, and you can end up with a complete disaster.
+Too much of this or too little of that can result in a complete disaster.

 What will happen when I make a stew and add more carrots than the recipe calls for?